Québec IDCI

 With salary credits covering a portion of eligible payroll, companies can offer competitive compensation packages and training, making Québec more attractive for top AI specialists.

-Strengthen competitiveness in global markets, especially for mid-sized businesses
+Strengthen competitiveness in global markets

 By reducing labor costs and enabling more ambitious projects, CDAEIA helps Québec tech companies scale faster, export more, and stay ahead of international competitors.